ErwanMAS/consistent-read-mysql-bug/README.md

 bzcat dump_bug_consistent_read_feed.bz2  | mysql test
 ```

-## full process with the 2 helper scripts
+## full automated tests  with the 2 helper scripts

 open a session A and source `bug_session_a.sql`